-Recommendation 3.1: In anticipation of emergencies, USG should identify agency point(s) of contact responsible for ICT aspects of international disaster response, including specific liaison(s) with the host country on ICT aspects of disaster preparedness, response and recovery.
+Recommendation 3.1: In anticipation of emergencies, USG should identify agency point(s) of contact responsible for ICT aspects of international disaster response, including specific liaison(s) with the host country on ICT aspects of disaster preparedness, response and recovery, and share these contacts with ICT responders.
 (Refer to Section 4 for additional recommendations related to information flows.)

 Recommendation 3.2: In anticipation of emergencies, USG should analyze its own ability to offer direct ICT assistance to foreign governments following a disaster.

-Once the USG has established a baseline of possible areas of direct assistance, each affected resource (such as a USG agency, or stand-by USG private sector or NGO entity) should establish internal procedures to be implemented if activated, and to take any necessary preparatory actions in anticipation of a potential activation.
+The USG should establish a baseline of possible areas of direct assistance by each agency (including independent agencies such as the FCC), and relevant private-sector and NGO partners.
+Once accomplished, each affected resource (such as a USG agency, or stand-by USG private sector or NGO entity) should establish internal procedures to be implemented if activated, and to take any necessary preparatory actions in anticipation of a potential activation.
 Such preparatory actions may include training with other emergency responders, vaccinations for staff designated as deployable, establishment of procedures for deployment timelines, and preparation of equipment or resource caches.
 The time needed by each organization to deploy personnel abroad should be integrated into the relevant USG disaster assistance planning.

 Recommendation 3.3: USG should partner more effectively with private, public sector or NGO personnel that could be used to support USG efforts in disaster response and recovery.

-In many cases, the knowledge or skill set(s) vital to ICT recovery efforts lies outside of the USG.
-However, it is often the case that private sector teams that are willing to travel to a disaster site to deploy this expertise to benefit in-country network restorations are unable or otherwise prohibited from doing so due to barriers related to credentialing, security, and logistics, e.g. food and shelter.
+In many cases, the knowledge, skill set(s), or budget vital to ICT recovery efforts lies outside of the USG.
+However, it is often the case that private sector and NGO teams that are willing to travel to a disaster site to deploy this expertise to benefit in-country network restorations are unable or otherwise prohibited from doing so due to barriers related to credentialing, security, and logistics, e.g. food and shelter.
 Advance partnering, including development of mechanisms to ‘pre-credential’ interested parties, could better enable qualified personnel from public, private sector companies or NGOs to make themselves available as a resource for USG disaster response efforts, and mitigate delays caused during the identification and deployment of qualified personnel.